zzz47zzz/spurious-forgetting/README.md

 Thank you for your interest in our work.
 We look forward to your feedback and collaboration! ✨

-If you have questions about this repository, please feel free to contact me at [this email](junhaozheng47@outlook.com).
+If you have questions about this repository, please feel free to contact me at [junhaozheng47@outlook.com](mailto:junhaozheng47@outlook.com).